Wheel 2000: Gameplay

-The wheel also features "The Creature" and "Loser", respectively re-namings of the original show's Bankrupt and Lose a Turn wedges; these end the current contestant's turn, with the former also eliminating any prizes.
+The wheel also features "The Creature" and "Loser", respectively renamings of the original show's Bankrupt and Lose a Turn wedges; these end the current contestant's turn, with the former also eliminating all points for the round.
 The Creature is also represented by a smoke machine and sound effects.
-Multiple spaces on the wheel also featured the names of various physical stunts.
-If a contestant landed on one, he or she would be required to do a phsyical stunt with a pre-determined goal, such as attempting to feed an animatronic dinosaur or throwing stuffed toys at matching shapes on a game board.
+Multiple spaces on the wheel also featured the names of various physical challenges and stunts.
+If a contestant landed on one, he or she would be required to do a physical stunt with a pre-determined goal, such as attempting to feed an animatronic dinosaur or throwing stuffed toys at matching shapes on a game board.
 Every successful goal within the stunt awards a randomly-selected letter with a maximum of three, after which the contestant may choose to reveal any of the letters at 250 points per occurrence or spin again.
 Failing to earn any letters through a stunt results in a lost turn.
 The wheel also features a number of prizes which may be claimed by calling a correct letter; Double Up, which is normally valued at 500 points per letter but is doubled to 1,000 points if the contestant correctly answers a trivia question first; and a wedge labeled with the show's website, wheel2000.com, which awards merchandise to a randomly-selected viewer who has entered a form online.
 As with the standard version of the show, contestants must solve the puzzle to claim any points.
 Matches are typically played to three rounds.

 The show's puzzle board is computer-generated, and letters fill in automatically upon being called.
-After a puzzle is solved, the contestants are shown a short educational film relevant to the answer.
+After a puzzle is solved, the contestants are shown a short educational film relevant to the answer, (usually explained by Lucy, but sometimes accompanied by a celebrity via a prerecoded video).
+The player also automatically receives a glamorous prize (a video game console, stereo, amusement park tickets etc.), no matter what their outcome is for the rest of the program for solving a puzzle (similar to that of the original version of Wheel of Fortune).
+If a player solves with no points for that round, they automatically receive 500 points.